adzerk/adzerk-ios-sdk/README.md

 }
 ```

+_Note: completion blocks are called on the main queue.
+If you want to be called back on a different queue, you can pass this queue to the AdzerkSDK initializer._

 ### Handling the Response

 A placement request will accept a completion block that is handed an instance of `ADZResponse`.
 This is